siddharth1201/BlogWebsite/Readme.md

-# TechSphere Blog Platform
+# Blog

 ## Overview

-The TechSphere Blog Platform is a comprehensive web application designed for tech enthusiasts, developers, and industry experts to share insights, tutorials, and news.
+The Blog Platform is a comprehensive web application designed for tech enthusiasts, developers, and industry experts to share insights, tutorials, and news.
 Built with Java, Spring Boot, Hibernate, Maven, and Thymeleaf, it features a secure and intuitive platform for blogging.
 The application includes authentication/authorization, pagination, and CRUD operations for blog posts, all backed by the lightweight H2 Database.

 ## Key Features